kwakufosu/Location-service-mapbox/README.md

 # Usage
 Type your source and destination and submit.
 The locations have been resticted to Ghana.
-To get the appropriate result type your locations like this: "nameofcity Region Ghana "
+To get the appropriate result, you may have to refine your search terms.An example is given below
 Eg. "Spintex Accra Ghana"

 # Images